matpri/idea-dash-italy/docs/user-guide.md

 - **Edit Plots:** Use the settings button in the toolbar to customize colors for technologies, titles, and axis labels.
 - **Edit Loaded Data:** Use the last button in the toolbar to change the scenario name and the visualizations that should be created.
+- **Save Workspace:** Save your workspace to automatically load it the next time you open the app.
+(Works well only when less than 8 scenarios are loaded, otherwise use the saver script)

 ## Data Loading